-Prepaid cards have become an increasingly popular way to deposit at legal online casinos in the US.
+Prepaid cards have become increasingly popular to use at legal online casinos in the US.
 Though limitations have lessened when it comes to credit cards and debit cards, there are other reasons to use a prepaid card.

-These online casino banking options provide financial and personal data anonymity, but also provide plenty of benefits and rewards, as well as encouraging online gamblers to stay within their spending limits.
+These online casino banking options provide financial and personal data anonymity, but also provide plenty of benefits and rewards, as well as encouraging online casino players to stay within their spending limits.

 Prepaid cards are similar to the debit and credit cards that people are accustomed to using; the only difference is that they aren't connected to a bank account.
 They also look and work much the same as regular bank cards, in that they can be used online and in-store.
 Prepaid cards can potentially limit a player's spending.
 They're also safer than carrying cash, are quick and easy to register for, and simple to reload.

 Can't find a prepaid card?
-You can always deposit using a credit card or debit card for an online casino!
+You can always use a credit card or debit card for an online casino!

-Yes, you can use your prepaid card for online gambling in the US.
-You can add funds to online gambling accounts in all states that have legal forms of online gambling.
+Yes, you can use your prepaid card at online casinos in the US.
+You can add funds to accounts in all states that have legal forms of online gaming.

 This includes the use of prepaid credit and debit cards, virtual prepaid cards, and vouchers.

-Yes, using a prepaid card for online gambling is safe.
-Prepaid cards are ideal for online gambling as they provide a highly secure alternative to regular credit and debit cards.
+Yes, using a prepaid card at online casinos is safe.
+Prepaid cards are ideal for online gaming as they provide a highly secure alternative to regular credit and debit cards.

 Free online casinos, also known as social or sweepstakes casinos, provide players a chance to play casino games for cash prizes in the US (except Washington State) and Canada (except Quebec).
 Sites like Chumba Casino provide access to popular casino games like blackjack, roulette, slots, and more.